 Become an innovative problem-solver and leader in your workplace and community.
-The MAH at Milligan is a 30-hour graduate program in the Humanities that facilitates interdisciplinary study and draws on the strengths of Milligan’s core Humanities Program.
+The MAH at Milligan is a 30-hour graduate program in the Humanities that facilitates interdisciplinary study and draws on the strengths of Milligan’s celebrated Humanities Program.
 This degree offers a short, flexible, but rigorous exploration of the humanities that can prepare students for a variety of careers or further graduate study.
 The program welcomes graduates from any discipline who want to connect their study with the philosophical approach of the liberal arts or career professionals who are interested in either personal or career growth.
-This program is pending SACSCOC approval to start in Fall 2018.

 - Analyze other value systems in conversation with a Christian world view